-Our Top Pick in Range Hoods for Your Money: Awoco Split Design
+Our Top Pick for Your Money: Awoco Split Design

 Recirculating Hood: Kobe CHX3830SQBD-3 Brillia

-How to Choose The Correct Range Hood For Your Needs
+How to Choose The Correct Model For Your Needs

 Before you select a range hood, you'll need to know a few things about them.
 In this section, we'll go over some of the important facts about them.
 When you're done, you should find it much easier to decide which one's best for you.